 These are the three main factors influencing aging time.

-First of all, deer cannot be hang in every temperature.
+First of all, deer cannot be hung at any temperature.
 So, at what temperature can a deer hang?
 As stated earlier, there is an optimum hanging temperature.
-It is between 35F – 40F (1.7 – 4.4 Degrees Celsius).
+It is between 35F to 40F (1.7 to 4.4 Degrees Celsius).

 If the temperatures exceed 40F, the deer will rot faster than it ages.
 If the temperature drops below 35F, water in the meat will freeze and stop the aging process.
 Calibrated walk-in refrigerators are the best aging equipment.
 Under optimum environmental temperatures, you can still hang deer in the comfort of your home.

 How long to hang deer is greatly influenced by temperature.
 How long to hang a deer in warm weather differs from the length to hang in colder weather.
 The higher the temperature, the shorter the hanging time.
 If the temperatures are too high, however, butcher the meat up as soon as rigor mortis is over.
 There is no need to risk the build-up of harmful bacteria.

 Even there’s the opportunity to grind don’t waste time start grinding your deer meat asap.

 If, on the other hand, temperatures only spike up occasionally, insert ice blocks into the chest cavity of the deer.
 Cover the carcass with a towel and the spike will not affect the aging process.

 Young deer, under two years old, do not have much collagen.
 Three days are enough to tenderize their meats.
 Deer older than two years demand at least seven days.
 The taste, however, constantly improves with aging time.
 The longer, the better.